AyeitsAlex21/JohnLemon/README.txt

 Contributions:

+Alex: Did 1/3 of tutorial, linear interp, dot, and particle effect.

 Linear Interpolation: We lerperd where the gargoyles vision to be more inline to where it is actually looking in current time, so each gargoyles vision rotates from -50 to 50 degrees on y-axis.
 This means the player can get caught from not only